Home Services Our Team Owners Tenants Properties Get Started

 Tenant-Caused Damage Identified

-We separate normal wear and tear — which Texas law prohibits charging to tenants — from tenant-caused damage, which can be billed from the security deposit with documentation.
+We separate normal wear and tear — which Texas law prohibits charging to tenants — from tenant-caused damage, which can be charged against the security deposit supported by documentation.

 3